 In earlier blog posts – which have been viewed and commented upon by many site visitors – I’ve shared photos from Robert Lansdale from the 1920s to the 1940s when a cottage community existed at the mouth of Etobicoke Creek.

-As with most photos on this site, you can enlarge them if you click on them.
-Click again, and you can enlarge them further.
-Use the ‘Back’ button on your browser to return to the page you are reading.
 I very much appreciate the fact that the Durance family has shared their historic family photos with me, and that I have the opportunity to share them with visitors to my website.
 The photos are evocative and enjoyable to view.

 In a recent blog post I’ve shared information about the proposal to remove the sand beach between Etobicoke Creek and Applewood Creek on the Long Branch side of Marie Curtis Park.